AlbertoIbarra/DataViz_Course/README.md

 * Flight Delays in the NYC Area

-* A Sneak Peek at Airbnb Activity in Barcelona
+* A Sneak Peek into the Airbnb Activity in Barcelona

-* A Sneak Peek at Airbnb Activity in Boston
+* A Sneak Peek into the Airbnb Activity in Boston